Homepage of the site 'What to do with your life?'

 psychotic

-The implications of the naming
+The implications of the denomination

-The fact of naming the broadest class of individuals under the autistic name instead of restricting the name to the most extreme groups presents a social interest in de-dramatization, and is essential for society to become aware of their social interest as opposed to to confuse norm and optimum, and therefore associate difference with deficiency... which must therefore be rectified.
-Conversely, no longer naming, such as replacing blind with blind, is a form of self-righteousness that is ultimately counterproductive since, because of the prefix 'no' that we added at the top, it still contributes to reinforce in the collective imagination the dangerous association between norm and optimum.
+Naming the broadest class of individuals under the denomination autistic rather than restricting the denomination to the most extreme groups has a social interest of de-escalating the situation, and is essential for society to realize their social interest by opposing the confusion between norm and optimum, and thus associating difference with disability... which it is appropriate to correct.
+Conversely, no longer naming, as for example replacing blind with non-sighted, is a form of well-intentioned thinking that is ultimately counterproductive since, because of the prefix 'non' that we have added, it contributes to reinforce the dangerous association between norm and optimum in the collective imagination.

 The case of more than two people